 ASNJ's TCC classes teach Tai Chi in a step–by–step method.
 We incorporate all the cross concepts between TCC and Aikido.
 The slow movements of Tai Chi allow students to hear and feel their own body in motion.
 As legs strengthen and upper body relaxes, your awareness of alignment increases and posture improves.
 So the more rapid movements of Aikido seem easier and more fluid.

 The classes are based on Chen Man Ching's 37 posture form.
 Each class consists of learning the Form, Form Correction, the philosophy of Taoism and Wu Wei Wu - nothing doing nothing, Tai Chi Chuan applications, and Push Hands.
 We study and practice the actual fighting applications of TCC from each of the movements.
 This allows students to fully understand the concepts of the postures and why they exist.

 This is taught by Sensei Jay Tall, Chief instructor of ASNJ, with over 40 years of practice and teaching.
 Jay is a direct student of Eric Schneider in the lineage of Lou Kleinsmith, one of the first students of the New York Aikikai.
 Lou was famous for his Friday lunch class, which was "inherited" by our own Lehrman Shihan after Kleinsmith Sensei's passing.

-This class is included for members but can be taken by non-members for a $75 per month fee.
+This class is included for members but can be taken by non-members for a $40 per month.